Loading...

 • Well Done: Cooked throughout, not pink at all

-Generally, you want to aim for Medium/Rare to Medium, as that allows for the steak to be cooked through without it becoming overcooked where it may run the risk of becoming chewy.
-However, people do have personal tastes and preferences and they can all be enjoyed.
+Generally, you want to aim for medium/rare to medium, as that allows for the steak to be cooked through without it becoming overcooked where it may run the risk of becoming chewy.
+However, people have personal tastes and preferences and they can all be enjoyed.

 Stages of steak being cooked

-Next, the important part is the sear.
-Once the pan is very hot, place your steak in the pan, and make sure when laying your steak into the pan to lay it going away from you.
+3. Once the pan is very hot, place your steak in the pan, and make sure when laying your steak into the pan to lay it away from you.
 This should help stop the oil from splashing on you.
 When the pan is hot enough, the meat will brown and form a sear.
-This is called the Maillard reaction, and is a chemical reaction between amino acids and heat that causes the meat to sear and caramelise, bringing a lot of flavour with it.
+This is called the Maillard reaction and is a chemical reaction between amino acids and heat that causes the meat to sear and caramelise, bringing a lot of flavour with it.

 Steak Cooking Times:

-The cooking times for these descriptions are as follows:
+The cooking times for each description are as follows:

 • Blue: 1 to 1.5 minutes on each side